-Rajesh Daniel joined SEI Asia in August 2013 as communications coordinator.
+Rajesh Daniel is SUMERNET's Coordinator component for communications.
+He joined SEI Asia in August 2013 as communications coordinator.
 He is a writer, researcher and filmmaker with more than 15 years of experience working on issues of natural resources governance in Southeast Asia and the Mekong Region.

 His special areas of interest include resource governance especially local forest management, knowledge systems, upland livelihoods and Mekong ecosystems.

 He has published articles in peer-reviewed journals, newspapers and magazines and co-edited several books and book chapters on environmental and governance issues.
 His last two co-edited books are: "Governing the Mekong: Engaging in the Politics of Knowledge" (January 2013) and "Climate Risks, Regional Integration and Sustainability in the Mekong Region" (June 2014).

 He has also done scripting and camera in producing several films on the ecology-livelihood connections in Asia and the Mekong region including documentary features "Saving the Chindwin's Biodiversity" (2019) and "The Mekong: Grounds of Plenty" (2013).

 The collapse of the Xepian-Xe Nam hydropower dam in Sanamxay district of Attapeu Province, Lao PDR on July 23 is a major tragedy that took the lives of at least 34 Laotians, with at least 100 more still missing and thousands displaced.
 The question is: wa

 A booklet of policy briefings written by SUMERNET research partners from the research and policy engagement work is now out.
 The booklet provides policy recommendations for key sustainable development issues in the Mekong Region.
 It is a product of the co

 This report seeks to address a major research gap by adopting an intersectionality approach to better understand the different climate risks, vulnerabilities, adaptation and resilience among people of different ages and different genders.